Travelling with children can be no easy feat – especially for parents flying with the newest member of the family for the first time.

 "You can’t just show up at the airport with only adult tickets but a baby in tow; the airline has to issue a specific ticket just for the child," parent Jody Nichols underscores.

-If your (adult) flights were booked before bub came along – or you weren't originally planning to fly with the child, but now need to – contact the airline to add the child to your existing ticket.
+If your (adult) flights were booked before bub came along – or you weren't originally planning to fly with the child, but now need to – contact the airline to add the child to your existing booking.

 This is true whether you're booking a Red eDeal fare, Flex economy, or business class.